Rashid-Hafez/Rashid-Hafez.github.io/README.md

 #### How do I move the blog to another page instead of having it on the home page?

 The default style of Beautiful Jekyll is to feature the blog feed on the front page.
 But for many sites that's not the ideal structure, and you may want to have a separate dedicated page for the blog posts.
 To have the blog hosted on a different URL (for example at `<mysite.com>/blog`), copy the `index.html` file into a folder with the same name as the desired page (for example, to `blog/index.html`), and in the `_config.yml` file you need to add a parameter `paginate_path: "/<page name>/page:num/"` (for example `paginate_path: "/blog/page:num/"`).

-#### What size do you recommend using for the `bigimg` photos?

-Unfortunately, this is a no-answer!
-There isn't a one-size-fits-all solution to this, because every person will view your site on a different browser with different dimensions.
-Some browsers will have very wide aspect ratio, some will be narrower, some will be vertical (such as phones), different phones have different screens, etc. The image will always be centered, so the only tip I can give is that you should make sure the important part of the image is in the middle so that it'll always show.
-Other than that, every browser will show a different clipping of the image.